-Recently one of our clients in California inquired about her daughter going off to college shortly, and wanted to know what we should do about the auto insurance; since she will not be taking her car with her to school.
+Recently, one of our clients in California inquired about her daughter going off to college shortly, and wanted to know what we should do about the auto insurance; since she will not be taking her car with her to school.

 So, what are your options?
 If your child is attending school 100 miles or more away from home most carriers have an “away at school” endorsement available on the auto policy.
-This is a small discount insurance companies will give but you may need to provide some type of proof, especially if the insurance company is already giving a good student discount of grade point average of 3.0 or better.
-A transcript of class schedule or a report card will work.
+This is a small discount insurance companies will give, but you may need to provide some type of proof, especially if the insurance company is already giving a good student discount of a grade point average of 3.0 or better.
+A transcript of the class schedule or a report card will work.

 Another option is to completely remove the child from the policy if they are truly out of the household on a permanent basis, in which case an address where they will reside may be required by your company’s underwriting department.
-Just remember at some point if the child goes to get their own insurance and have not been listed on a policy they’ll have a gap of continuous insurance.
+Just remember at some point if the child goes to get their own insurance and has not been listed on a policy they’ll have a gap of continuous insurance.
 So, it might be a good idea to keep them insured on the auto policy if for nothing else to show they have prior insurance when getting their own policy.

 Insurance is one of those things that if you want to get the best rates you have to have a current policy or be listed on someone else’s policy (like a parent).
 Young adults will have to show insurability and a history of insurance or they’ll be placed in the non-standard insurance market for a period of 6 – 12 months.
 Typically, you’ll need to switch companies after the waiting period, as the non-standard company will want three years of continual insurance before qualifying for preferred companies within the same insurance company.